MJavoso/KDTO/README.md

 ### Classes with @DtoDef

 You can also create your DTOs with the `@DtoDef` annotation, which gives you more control over the generation, unlike `@Dto` with basic configuration.

+When defining a DTO using this approach, you can also customize every property individually using `@DtoProperty`.

 ```kotlin
 // Spring Boot example